pglen/clipmac/README.md

-#   Chrismac README
+#   Clipmac README

 ## Clipboard macros

- Chris asked me to buttons, that place a text on the clipboard.
+ This utility will copy to clipboard what is configured into the buttons.

- Here it is ...
+Hold down the shift key, and press a button to configure it.